wendyelviragarcia/create_pictures/README.md

 # DESCRIPTION
  This script creates and saves pictures (PNG, PDF, wmf, eps, PraatPic) of all the Sound and TextGrid files it finds in a folder.

-The pictures contain a waveform (optional), a spectrogram(optional), the F0 track (optional) and a the content of the tiers of the TextGrid associated with the sound file (optional).
+The pictures contain a waveform (optional), a spectrogram(optional), intensity track (optional), formant track (optional) and the F0 track (optional) and a the content of the tiers of the TextGrid associated with the sound file (optional).

 The script is designed to carry out some operations automatically: